Hughesdale, Victoria: Education

 Hughesdale has three schools – Hughesdale Primary School, Sacred Heart Girls' College and St Anargiri Greek Orthodox College.

 Hughesdale Primary School, No. 4176, opened in 1924 as Oakleigh South State School and was renamed Hughesdale Primary School in 1938.
 It had a peak enrolment of 1296 in 1953, at which point some classes held 100 students.
 The school was threatened with closure by the Kennett government in the 1990s as student numbers fell because of demographic changes, but was saved after a vote at an extraordinary School Council meeting in October 1996.
 Enrolments have risen steadily since then; in 2005 there were 322 students enrolled.

-St Anargiri Greek Orthodox College opened in 1983, primarily to satisfy the educational needs of the Greek community of Melbourne's southeastern suburbs.
+Oakleigh Grammar (previously St Anargiri Greek Orthodox College) opened in 1983, primarily to satisfy the educational needs of the Greek community of Melbourne's southeastern suburbs.
 It was initially a Primary to Year 8 school, with 91 students; today it is registered for Primary to Year 12, with enrolments exceeding 740.

 Sacred Heart Girls' College was opened in 1957 by the Sisters of Our Lady of the Missions, who came from the convent in Highgate, Perth, Western Australia.
 Enrolments for Year 7 are taken from surrounding Catholic Primary Schools.
 Subject to availability, places are then offered to other students, with preference given to Catholics.

 The suburb was also the home of Oakleigh Technical School, at the corner of Poath Road and North Road, from 1946 to 1991.
 The school was demolished in 1993, with the site now occupied by a service station, McDonald's restaurant, a housing estate and a sports ground.